DanSheps/netbox-config-backup/README.md

 3. Migrate: `python3 netbox/manage.py migrate`
 4. Create your first device backup

+### Cleanup Old Version

+If you are coming from an older version, please remove the custom RQ worker as it is no longer required

 ## Logging

 To enable logging, add the following to your configuration.py under LOGGING: